 What’s Interesting about the Ink Business Preferred℠ Credit Card

-Most credit cards offer purchase protections and extended warranties, but the Ink Business Preferred℠ Credit Card has a perk that businesses may find quite relevant in the mobile era.
+Most credit cards offer purchase protection and extended warranties, but the Ink Business Preferred℠ Credit Card has a perk that businesses may find quite relevant in the mobile era.
 If you pay your cell phone bill with your card, up to $600 per unit in coverage for damage or theft is automatically extended.
 The device must appear on your invoice to qualify, and claims are limited to 3 per year, with a $100 deductible applied per occurrence.

 You might be reluctant to tack on travel insurance to your hotel and airfare charges but with this card, there’s no need to worry.
 You’ll receive trip delay and cancellation insurance automatically when you book these travel accommodations with the Ink Business Preferred℠ card.
 Should your travel plans get derailed, you could receive up to $5,000 for hotel rooms or plane tickets that you’ve already paid for.
 However, the cancellation must result from a covered circumstance.
 For instance, simply changing your mind won’t trigger the benefits.
 For flight delays greater than 12 hours, you could receive up to $500 for transportation, food, and lodging.